LiveState

 How is LiveState different from LiveView?

 LiveState shares similar goals to LiveView, but takes a different approach which allows for building different kinds of applications.
-LiveView allows the user to write all of the application code, both server logic and view presentation logic, in Elixir, and manages the web client side of the application entirely.
-LiveState event handlers are written in Elixir and quite similar to LiveView event handlers, but LiveState relies on client code to render state and dispatch events.
+LiveView allows the user to write all of the application code, both server logic and view presentation logic, in Elixir, and entirely manages the web client side of the application.
+LiveState event handlers are written in Elixir and are quite similar to LiveView event handlers, but LiveState relies on client code to render state and dispatch events.
 This trade-off keeps client side code simple, but allows LiveState to be used to build applications that are not as good of a fit for LiveView.

 installation